AY2425S1-CS2103T-T13-2/tp/docs/UserGuide.md

 ### Deleting a customer : `delete`

-Deletes the specified customer from the address book.
+Deletes the specified customer from the contact list.

 **Format:** `delete INDEX`